RyanCavanaugh/TNTSHB/intros/TypeScript for the Haskell or ML Programmer.md

 ## Unions

 In TypeScript, union types are untagged.
-In other words, they do not generate discriminated unions like `data` does in Haskell.
+In other words, they are not discriminated unions like `data` in Haskell.
 However, you can often discriminate types in a union using built-in tags or other properties.

 ```ts
 function lol(arg: string | string[] | () => string | { s: string }): string {